rifaso/rifaso.github.io/_posts/2015-07-13-rspec-buuc-chapter-19.md

 comments: true
 ---

-In Chapter 19 we will only be modifying the gemfile in order to use the most recent versions of rails, rspec-rails, cucumber-rails, and webrat.
+In Chapter 19 we will only be modifying the gemfile in order to use the most recent versions of rails, rspec-rails, cucumber-rails, and capybara.
+With regards to Capybara, the RSpec book uses Webrat however Cucumber dropped support for it in v0.5, hence the change.

 ```ruby
 source 'https://rubygems.org'